When I was a child, I would sometimes wake up in the night with a burning need to go and read a certain line from a book.

 - Differentiate between facts and concepts.

 Concepts tend to be more useful.
 When I am trying to cement one in my mind, I practice applying it to random things.
 This is one of the more beneficial things I learned in college.
 I used to go for walks and ask myself: what is a Marxist reading of sandwiches?
 A third-wave feminist reading of that car?
 A post-modern reading of what I am doing now?
-It was crucial for locked the concepts and perspectives in my mind.
+It was crucial for locking the concepts and perspectives in my mind.
+Remembering concepts is usually easier than remembering facts.

 - The best way to remember something is to teach it.